Nine-year-old Irish-Israeli hostage reunited with father after release

 Emily Hand was among a number of people to be freed by militants at the weekend in a deal which also saw Palestinians held in Israel released.

-Video footage from RTE, Ireland’s national broadcaster, has shown her running into her father Thomas’s arms at a location in Israel.
+Video footage released by the Israeli Defence Forces has shown her running into her father Thomas’s arms at a location in Israel.

 She had been abducted while at a sleepover in Kibbutz Be’eri during the Hamas attack on October 7, along with her friend Hila, 13, who has also been released.
 Hila’s mother, Raya Rotem, 54, is still being held in Gaza.